Nitecore P36 2000lm In-depth review, Pros and Cons

 Switch | mechanical rear, rotary rear |

-Cree LEDs are commonly used in a wide range of lighting applications.
-Their products are trusted by lighting professionals and have gained a strong reputation for quality and performance.
-The choice of color temperature depends on the specific lighting application and personal preferences.
-The P36 has an OP reflector.
-The advantage of the orange peel (OP) reflector is that it can minimize glare and reduce eye strain, as the diffused light is gentler on the eyes compared to a focused, concentrated beam.
+Lighting professionals trust Cree LEDs.
+Cree LEDs have gained a strong reputation for quality and performance.
+The color temperature choice depends on the light's use and personal taste.
+The advantage of the orange peel (OP) reflector is that it can minimize glare and reduce eye strain.
+The AR coating on the lens maximizes light transmission.
+This makes the flashlight more effective in darker environments.

 Flux | 2000 lm |